Questions and Answers on tribal salmon fisheries

 Salmon have sustained tribes for thousands of years.
-Indian tribes gave up most of what is now western Washington essentially for the right to fish, to be able to sustain themselves the way they always have.
-Tribes depend on salmon spiritually, culturally and economically and no group is more concerned with protecting and recovering salmon.
+Indian tribes gave up most of what is now western Washington for the continued right to fish, to be able to sustain themselves the way they always have.
+Tribes depend on salmon spiritually, culturally and economically, and no group is more concerned with protecting and recovering salmon.

 How can fish return to spawning grounds with nets in the river?

-Tribes protect returning runs of weak wild stocks by operating their fisheries with significant time and place restrictions while allowing harvest opportunities on healthy stocks.
+Tribes protect returning runs of weak wild stocks by operating their fisheries with significant restrictions on time and place, while allowing harvest opportunities on healthy stocks.